LadyKerr/gh-copilot-talk/renderatl/slides.md

 </div>

 <!--

-A large langage model is a type of generative AI that can generate human-like text.
-These models are trained on vast amounts of text data and are able to generate text that is coherent and contextually relevant.
+The word Large refers to the HUGE amounts of data that is needed to train these models.
+The more data you have, the better your model will be.
+This data can be collected from a variety of sources, such as books, articles, web scraping, transcripts, academic literature, etc.

-It is essentially a neural network that was trained on extensive amounts of text data to generate language related tasks.
+The word Language refers to the fact that these models are able to understand and generate human language.
 This includes language translation, text summarization, and text generation.

-Ok, great but what does that actually mean?
-Let's break it down a bit more . . .
+And model in this context is a system that learns from data.

 -->

 ---
 layout: image